 However, if the diagnosis is not clear, a doctor may suspect that a hernia is present without knowing which type.
-They may decide to carry out exploratory surgery to locate and
+They may decide to carry out exploratory surgery to locate and repair the hernia.

 A spigelian hernia requires surgery for it to be repaired.

 A minimally invasive surgery called laparoscopic hernia repair uses a small incision to guide a tube and a camera into the abdomen.
 With the assistance of the camera, doctors locate the hernia then use a mesh patch or stitches to repair the weakened abdominal wall.